Carlos Dengler

-Carlos Andres Dengler (born April 23, 1974), previously known as Carlos D., is an American actor, musician, writer, and filmmaker, known as the former bass guitarist for American rock band Interpol.
-After departing the band in 2010, he began pursuing an acting career.
+Carlos Andres Dengler is an American musician, actor, composer, and writer.
+He has performed in regional theaters, appeared in various short films, and released three albums.
+His essays have appeared in n+1 and Tablet Magazine.
+He is the co-founder and former bass guitarist and keyboardist for the rock band Interpol.

-Early life
+Early life and education

 Dengler was born on April 23, 1974, in Queens, New York, to a Colombian mother and a German father.
-He and his family lived there until his early teens, after which they relocated to Lawrenceville, New Jersey.
+He and his family lived there until his early teens, when they relocated to Lawrenceville, New Jersey.
 Speaking to Spin magazine in 2005, Dengler described this move and the subsequent period as formative.

+He received a Bachelor's Degree in Philosophy at NYU College of Arts & Science and a Master of Fine Arts Degree from NYU Tisch School of the Arts.

 Career

+Dengler is a NYC-based composer, actor, writer, and multi-instrumentalist (guitar, bass guitar, and piano).
+He is also an amateur nature photographer, avid backpacker, and naturalist.

+He played an instrumental role in the success of the band Interpol, co-founding the group in the 1990s with Daniel Kessler, Paul Banks and Greg Drudy.

+Dengler became a classically trained actor after leaving the band in 2010, and earned an MFA in Acting in 2015.
+He performed a one-person theatrical show at the New York International Fringe Festival in 2016.

+He has written many personal essays, several of which have been published in literary journals.

+He has also scored films, and released compositions of ambient and New Age music.

 1997–2010: Interpol

-While attending New York University (NYU) in 1997, he was approached by the guitarist Daniel Kessler after a class the two had enrolled in.
-Kessler had been looking for musicians to play with and assumed Dengler to be one based on the clothes he wore, a style Kessler described as "similar to the way he's dressed now".
-He was studying philosophy and history at the time and wanted to pursue a career as an academic but agreed to play with the then unformed band, eventually finding his place within the group.
+While attending New York University (NYU) in 1997, Dengler was approached by guitarist Daniel Kessler after a class the two had enrolled in.
+Kessler had been looking for musicians to play with, and assumed Dengler to be one based on the clothes he wore, a style Kessler described as "similar to the way he's dressed now".
+He was studying philosophy and history at the time, and wanted to pursue a career as an academic, but agreed to play with the then unformed band, eventually finding his place within the group.

 Dengler's trademark style is marked by grounded and stylized bass lines, strident staccato bursts, a clean tone brought about by his Fender Jazz Bass, and octave jumps, almost in a disco-like fashion.
 The low E string is lowered to D as the band writes many songs in the keys of D and B minor.
-One of his influences is the Joy Division/New Order bass guitarist Peter Hook and, like Hook, he also wears his bass guitar very low – often near knee level – and uses a pick to pluck the strings.
-Others of his biggest bass influences are Simon Gallup of The Cure and Andy Rourke of The Smiths.
+One of his influences is the Joy Division/New Order bass guitarist Peter Hook.
+Like Hook, he also wears his bass guitar very low – often near knee level – and uses a pick to pluck the strings.

 In addition to bass guitar, Dengler played keyboards in the studio.
 Until the band started hiring touring musicians in support of their first album, Turn on the Bright Lights, he played both instruments during live performances.